2nd man convicted in Whitmer plot gets 4 years in prison

-GRAND RAPIDS, Mich.
-(AP) — A man who pleaded guilty to conspiring to kidnap Michigan’s governor in 2020 was sentenced to four years in prison Thursday.
+A man who pleaded guilty to conspiring to kidnap Michigan’s governor in 2020 was granted a major break Thursday and sentenced to four years in prison.

 Kaleb Franks was rewarded for testifying for prosecutors at two trials.
-But his prison term was longer than the sentence given to another man who had quickly cooperated and pleaded guilty much earlier.
-He will get credit for the two years he has already spent in custody.
+His sentence was longer than the term given to another man who was the first to plead guilty but it still carried a significant benefit.

+Franks “made the right decision and came clean.
+That’s encouraging,” U.S. District Judge Robert Jonker said.

 Franks was among six anti-government extremists who were charged in federal court with conspiracy and other crimes.
 Investigators said the group’s goal was to kidnap Gov. Gretchen Whitmer and incite a U.S. civil war — the “boogaloo” — before the 2020 presidential election.